For the Breastfeeding Coalition website, click here

 Child Passenger Safety Program

-Car crashes are the leading cause of severe injuries and death for children from birth to 12 years of age.
-Most of the injuries and deaths can be prevented by proper use of an appropriate child restraint system (car seat or seat belt) for the age and weight of the child.
+Car crashes are the leading cause of severe injury and death for children from birth to 8 years of age.
+Most of the injuries and deaths can be prevented by proper use of an appropriate child restraint system (car seat or booster) for the age and weight of the child.

-Car seat safety classes are offered at Public Health Services (PHS) to educate parents and caregivers on the law and the correct use of child safety seats.
+Car seat safety classes are offered at Public Health Services to educate parents and caregivers on the law and the correct use of child safety seats.
 After finishing a class, participants can buy a car seat at a reduced price and are encouraged to attend the PHS fitting station.
-The car seat fitting station is available once a week to help parents and caregivers install their car seats.
-Parents and caregivers are asked to register for the car seat safety class, and to make an appointment for the fitting station.
+The car seat fitting station is available by appointment to help parents and caregivers install their car seats.
+Car seat safety classes are on a walk-in basis, no pre-registration is necessary.

 FREE Car Seat Safety Classes